danimaniarqsoft/vagrant-lab/vm-fiware-sdk/README.md

        valid_lft forever preferred_lft forever
 ```

 Here we have three network interface.
-In order to subscribe to the orion context broker we are going to use the network interface number two `eth0` with the ip´10.0.2.15´.
+In order to subscribe to the orion context broker we are going to use the last network interface `docker0` with the assigned ip `172.17.0.1`.

 #### Getting up the Orion Context Broker